 The Health and Safety at Work (etc) Act 1974

-Letting Agents and Landlords have a responsibility for assessing the risk of Legionnaires Disease in the property, which is a pneumonia like illness caused by the Legionella Bacteria and can be fatal.
-You are obliged by law to carry out risk assessments for Legionnaire’s Disease, and if necessary, take action.
+Landlords have a responsibility for assessing the risk of Legionnaires Disease in the property, which is a pneumonia like illness caused by the Legionella Bacteria and can be fatal.
+You are advised to carry out risk assessments for Legionnaire’s Disease, and if necessary, take action.
 Most rented premises will be low risk but it is important that risk assessments are carried out and control measures introduced if needed.

 Electrical Equipment (Safety) Regulations 1994

-An NICEIC qualified electrician must carry out an Electrical Safety Check on your property at least every 5 years.
+An NICEIC qualified electrician must carry out an Electrical Safety Check on your property, these last for 5 years.

 Furniture and Furnishing (Fire) (Safety) Regulations 1988.